 The planner takes as input a grid-based map, a starting point and a goal point and it returns the shortest, non-occluded path from the starting to the goal point.
 Initially the grid-based map is thresholded and cells with high probability are considered obstacles.
 A smoothing operation on the grid-based map is performed using the morphological operators opening and closing.
-Afterwards, the borders of the free space and of all the obstacles are found and their polygonal approximation is computed.
+Subsequently, the borders of the free space and of all the obstacles are found and their polygonal approximation is computed.
 As a result, the free space is modeled as a non-convex polygon with holes.
 A triangulation procedure is then employed in order to fully cover the free space with a dense population of points, which are the mass centers and the middle points of triangle edges.

-The next step is to create a graph, using as nodes the output of the triangulation procedure.
-In this graph, two nodes are connected with each other if a line segment, which is not occluded by obstacles, can connect their corresponding points in the map.
+In the next step a graph is created, using as nodes the output of the triangulation procedure.
+In this graph, two nodes are connected to each other if a line segment, which is not occluded by obstacles, can connect their corresponding points in the map.
 The weight of a possible connection between two nodes is the distance between their corresponding points in the map.
-After the creation of the graph, the Warshal algorithm computes the shortest path from any node of the graph to any other.
-The complexity of this algorithm is $O(n^3)$ , but it is called only once as an off-line procedure.
+After the creation of the graph, the Warshal algorithm [16] computes the shortest path between any two nodes in the graph.
+The complexity of this algorithm is O(n), but it is called only once as an off-line procedure.
 Then, the problem of finding the shortest path from a random point to another is transformed to connecting these points to the existing graph and using the results of the Warshal algorithm.